rl1987/trickster.dev/tricksterblog/content/post/scraping-nextjs-web-sites-in-2025.md

 fetched with this `__NEXT_DATA__` shebang, but if you go to the next page of the product list, REST API call will be initiated to fetch further data.

+One simple way to browse this data is to type `__NEXT_DATA__` into Console tab of browser dev tools panel.
+You will be presented with tree structure UI to explore it.

 * `self.__next_f.push` / Next.js flight data
 * njsparser